sonyxperiadev/amazon-custom-resources/docs/article.md

 The domain function starts out with checking for required properties and calls the callback with an error in case they are not valid or available.

-I require the SDK and invoke `listHostedZones`, check that exactly one domain matches and return the object after cleaning it up.
+We require the SDK and invoke `listHostedZones`, check that exactly one domain matches and return the object after cleaning it up.
 Custom Resources only supports returning string values and if you try to return objects such as `Config` above.
-In my case I don't care about this value and I just delete it.
+In this case we don't care about this value and just delete it.

 ### The Response